ankushg/btao.org/_posts/2020-04-20-elasticsearch-podman.md

 <br /><br /><br />
 So you just updated to Fedora 32, sat down to work, and realized that Docker wasn't working.
 Maybe at this point you vaguely remembered hearing about something called CgroupsV2 being a thing in Fedora 32, and maybe also something about Docker [not playing nice with CgroupsV2](https://github.com/docker/cli/issues/2104).
 You kick yourself for a moment but decide that this is a good opportunity to get to grips with [Podman](https://podman.io/).
 You could just turn off CgroupsV2 but it seems like working with Podman might make your future Fedora life a bit simpler.

-Podman is only a quick `dnf install` away, so you try the relatively straightforward command to run a container: `podman run --expose 9200 elasticsearch:6.8.8`.
+Podman is only a quick `dnf install` away, so you try the relatively straightforward command to run a container: `podman run -p "9200:9200" elasticsearch:6.8.8`.
 It looks like it might even work, until...
 ```
 using discovery type [zen] and host providers [settings]
 initialized